 - 1) The student and his/her teacher will select the first piece to be presented to the jury and the panel will select the second from the list of memorized repertoire. - 2) A minimum of six NEW selections must be prepared each semester for the jury.
 Students should check their individual studio syllabus for specific grading criteria and repertoire requirements.
 The repertoire studied should include songs or arias in German, French, English or Italian, or another language at the discretion of the studio teacher and reflecting a particular language interest or expertise on the part of the student.
-Opera recitatives and arias in the original language and oratorio recitatives and arias in the original language and oratorio recitatives and arias in the studio teacher feels the student be offered for jury consideration if the studio teacher feels the student has matured sufficiently in their technique and vocal maturity. - 3) A student who does not successfully meet the requirements of MVV 2421 study must repeat the semester with the same course number until the requirements are met.
+Opera recitatives and arias in the original language and oratorio recitatives and arias in the original language will be introduced at the MVV 2421 level and should be offered for jury consideration if the studio teacher feels the student has matured sufficiently in their technique and vocal maturity. - 3) A student who does not successfully meet the requirements of MVV 2421 study must repeat the semester with the same course number until the requirements are met.